Skip to main content

 It's a complicated definition, but you likely already know it: a function assigns every element of one set to exactly one element of a second set (maybe the same set).
 In an introductory algebra course you may have learned the vertical line test, which is a graphical way to verify the “every \(a\) gets one \(b\)” restriction.

 One point of potential confusion to those who have seen the word “function” before is the difference between the codomain and the range.
 The codomain is the set of all possible outputs of the function.
-The range, on the other hand, is the set of actual inputs.
+The range, on the other hand, is the set of actual outputs.

 Let \(A = \{1,2,3\}\) and \(B=\{x,y,z\}\text{.}\) Consider the set